Danobat: Ownership

 All workers are owners of the organization under equal conditions, on the basis of one-member, one-vote in the General Assembly.
 The member workers form part of the executive body of Danobat (Board of Management and General Assembly) on an equal basis and participate in decision-making and management.
 Membership of the executive bodies is renewed every four years.

 Locations

-Danobat has a strong international presence with production plants and service centres in Spain, Germany, the Netherlands, Italy, the United Kingdom and the United States, as well as an important sales and service network covering 40 countries.
+Danobat has a strong international presence with production plants and service centres in Spain, Germany, the Netherlands, Italy, the United Kingdom and the United States, as well as a sales and service network covering 40 countries.

 Environmental management

-With the support of Ihobe and Invema, in 2001 an ISO team was set up with other companies from the Danobat Group and MCC to achieve the ISO 14001 certification in May 2002.
+With the support of Ihobe and Invema, in 2001 an ISO team was set up with other companies from the Danobat Group and MCC to achieve ISO 14001 certification in May 2002.
 The same year, Danobat was included in the Eco-Management and Audit Scheme (EMAS) register.
 The AENOR audits in May 2003 were successful and the Regional Ministry of Environment of the Basque Government granted the EMAS registration7 in October 2003.